dafny-lang/dafny/docs/DafnyRef/UserGuide.md

 it is first useful to understand how `dafny` verifies functions and methods.

 For every method (or function, constructor, etc.), `dafny` extracts _assertions_.
-Assertions can either be *implicit* or *explicit*.
+Assertions extracted from expressions are called *well-formedness assertions*.
-Implicit assertions, also called *well-formedness assertions*, ensure expressions make sense.
+Assertions extracted from statements and clauses are called *correctness assertions*.
-Explicit assertions, also called *correctness assertions*, are provided by the user, and can help prove other implicit and explicit assertions.
+Other than that, these are all assertions Dafny needs to verify that the code is correct, but that also your specification makes sense.
 Here is a non-exhaustive list of such extracted assertions:

-**Implicit integer assertions:**
+**Well-formedness integer assertions:**
 * Every [division](#sec-numeric-types) yields an _assertion_ that the divisor is never zero.
 * Every [bounded number operation](#sec-numeric-types) yields an _assertion_ that the result will be within the same bounds (no overflow, no underflows).
 * Every [conversion](#sec-as-is-expression) yields an _assertion_ that conversion is compatible.
 * Every [bitvector shift](#sec-bit-vector-types) yields an _assertion_ that the shift amount is never negative, and that the shift amount is within the width of the value.

-**Implicit object assertions:**
+**Object assertions:**

 * Every [object property access](#sec-class-types) yields an _assertion_ that the object is not null.
 * Every assignment `o.f := E;` yields an _assertion_ that `o` is among the set of objects of the `modifies` clause of the enclosing [loop](#sec-loop-framing) or [method](#sec-modifies-clause).